fishsticks-humber/wunderbar-api/readme.md

     ```copy .env.example .env```
     * For Linux/macOS
     ```cp .env.example .env```
-7. Add you database details and API details to your `.env` file
+7. Add your database details and API details to your `.env` file
 ```
 # All your sql database details should go here
 DB_CONNECTION=mysql